 Which proved that not only was I irritating to the boy in my class, and my teacher, but also my to my poor mother who had no idea where I was all afternoon.

 I haven’t ripped any clothing lately, but my impulse control is still retarded.
 Almost any thought that enters my head, comes right out of my mouth, and it’s not as if I haven’t tried to work on this.
 Every time I enter my Spanish or aerobics class, attend a meeting, meet my friends for lunch or join any kind of gathering, my pre-entry mantra is, “Keep your mouth shut Kathy.
 Try to think for a second before you speak.”
 And sometimes saying this over and over again actually works.
 Another strategy I have tried is to keep a piece of paper in front of me and write what I am thinking just to give my brain an opportunity to process the appropriateness of the thought.
 That too works, but I’ve been alive long enough to have a nice long list of people who flinch when they hear my name on the roster.

 But here’s the clincher, my husband Bob, actually likes this about me.
 I know, I have a hard time believing it too, but I’m sure it’s true because often says, “You’re just honest.
 When people ask me what Kathy thinks I tell them to go stand near her.”
-And… we’ve been married thirty years.
+And… we’ve been married almost forty years.

 That is what I call a True Valentine.